-To qualify for PSEO enrollment, a course must be a nonsectarian, credit-bearing course that leads to a degree, and in the areas of: mathematics, science, social sciences, humanities, and/or career and technical education.
+To qualify for PSEO enrollment, a course must be a nonsectarian, credit-bearing course that leads to a degree, and in the areas of mathematics, science, social sciences, humanities, and/or career and technical education.
 A course is not eligible for PSEO if a comparable course is offered by the school district.
 In addition, courses at a community college with which the district has a concurrent enrollment agreement are not eligible for PSEO.

 Students shall not be charged for tuition, textbooks, materials, or fees related to a PSEO course with the exception of equipment that becomes the property of the student.
-The school district shall reimburse the post-secondary institution for tuition and other expenses for each PSEO course up to \$250.
-Parents/guardians are responsible for furnishing transportation, as necessary, to and from the postsecondary institution for student's enrolled in PSEO coursework.
+The district shall reimburse the postsecondary institution for tuition and other expenses for each PSEO course up to \$250.
+Parents are responsible for furnishing transportation, as necessary, to and from the postsecondary institution for students enrolled in PSEO coursework.
 Students who successfully complete a PSEO course, as determined by the postsecondary institution, shall receive postsecondary credit and high school credit.
-The Superintendent/ designee shall grant to a student who successfully completes a PSEO course a unit of high school graduation credit for every unit of high school level instruction successfully completed.
+The superintendent/designee shall grant to a student who successfully completes a PSEO course a unit of high school graduation credit for every unit of high school level instruction successfully completed.
 Evidence of successful completion of each course and high school credits and college credits received shall be included in the student's high school transcript.

-Students who fail a PSEO course and fail to receive credit are required to reimburse the school district for all costs directly related to the course up to the \$250.00 reimbursement maximum.
-Prior to registering, students under the age of eighteen are required to have a parent or guardian sign a form indicating that the parent is responsible for the costs of the course should the student fail the course and fail to receive credit.
-Reimbursement waivers may be granted by the board if sufficient verification is provided to show that the student was unable to complete the course for reasons outside the student's control, including but not limited to physical incapacity, a death in the student's immediate family, or a move out of the school district.
+Students who fail a PSEO course and fail to receive credit are required to reimburse the school district for all costs directly related to the course up to the \$250 reimbursement maximum.
+Prior to registering, students under the age of eighteen are required to have a parent sign a form indicating that the parent is responsible for the costs of the course should the student fail the course and fail to receive credit.
+Reimbursement waivers may be granted by the board if sufficient verification is provided to show that the student was unable to complete the course for reasons outside the student's control, including but not limited to physical incapacity, a death in the school district.

-If a student is unable to demonstrate proficiency or the school district or accredited nonpublic school determines that the course unit completed by the student does not meet the school district's standards, the superintendent shall provide in writing to the student's parent or guardian the reason for the denial of credit.
-Eligible students may take up to seven hours of post-secondary credit during the summer months and receive high school credit upon successful completion of a post-secondary course.
-However, the student or student's parent or legal guardian are responsible for all costs associated with courses taken during the summer.
-These courses may not supplant the offerings of the District.
-Upon successful completion of these summer courses, the students will receive academic or vocational-technical credit toward the graduation requirements set out by the Board.
+If a student is unable to demonstrate proficiency or the district determines that the course unit completed by the student does not meet the district's standards, the superintendent shall provide in writing to the student's parent or guardian the reason for the denial of credit.

+Eligible students may take up to seven hours of postsecondary credit during the summer months and receive high school credit upon successful completion of a post-secondary course.
+However, the student or student's parent is responsible for all costs associated with courses taken during the summer.
+These courses may not supplant the offerings of the district.
+Upon successful completion of these summer courses, the students will receive academic or vocationaltechnical credit toward the graduation requirements set out by the board.
 Successful completion of the course is determined by the post-secondary educational institution.
-The Board will have complete discretion to determine the academic credit to be awarded to the student for the summer courses.
+The board will have complete discretion to determine the academic credit to be awarded to the student for the summer courses.